Emuzex/virgo-ui/docs/ui/introduction.md

 :::::card
 Hi 👋

 I love creating beautiful UIs.
-After building essential components for Anu, I give myself happiness by creating UI out of it.
-This way I also know how Anu's components will look in the wild and what is needed to improve it.
+After building essential components for Virgo, I give myself happiness by creating UI out of it.
+This way I also know how Virgo's components will look in the wild and what is needed to improve it.

 I am currently doing this as my hobby.
-I might separate Anu UI in another domain in the future but let's not make things complicated for now.
+I might separate Virgo UI in another domain in the future but let's not make things complicated for now.

 I hope this will help you develop UIs faster 😇